-- Find them on local job websites or Linkedin;
+- find developers on local job websites or LinkedIn

-Hiring on-site developers, you lose tons of time on HR processes, recruitment, hiring, and onboarding procedures.
-You waste hours and hours looking for a perfect office, talking to real estate experts.
-At the same time, you lose money, get office rent and hardware-related headache, and may even miss the chance to be a local market leader!
-Besides, depending on your current location, the job market may feature the deficiency of skilled IT engineers.
+By hiring in-house developers, you’ll lose tons of time on HR processes, recruitment, hiring, and onboarding.
+You’ll likely waste hours and hours talking to real estate agents and looking for the perfect office.
+At the same time, you’ll be losing money, getting rent- and hardware-related headaches, and possibly even missing the chance to be a local market leader!
+Besides, depending on your location, the local job market may have a deficit of skilled IT engineers.

-Cooperation with freelancers has its drawbacks, too.
-Although you don’t need to devote time to recruitment and office maintenance, hiring freelancers may be risky for your startup business.
-There are numerous reasons for that, including lack of legal agreements and the inability to verify engineers’ skills, experience, reliability, etc. Besides, browsing various platforms for freelancers, looking for specialists to fit the particular position may be a cruel time-eater.
+Working with freelancers has its drawbacks, too.
+Although you don’t need to devote time to recruitment and office maintenance, hiring freelancers may be risky for your startup.
+There are numerous reasons for that, including a lack of legal agreements and the inability to verify freelancers’ skills, experience, and reliability.
+Besides, browsing platforms for freelancers and looking for specialists to fit a particular position may be a cruel time-eater.

-Outsourcing is a tried and tested tactic to delegate engineering tasks and focus on business processes streamlining.
+Outsourcing is a tried and tested way to delegate engineering tasks and focus on streamlining your business processes.

-- Software outsourcing is the right choice for MVP development: you save time and money while finding expert engineering support, advisor and reliable future partner;
+- Software outsourcing is the right choice for MVP development, saving you time and money while giving you access to expert engineering services, advice, and a reliable partner.

-- Outsourcing companies have deep expertise in MVP development: they know precisely how to meet your requirements;
+- Many outsourcing companies have deep expertise in MVP development and know precisely how to meet your requirements.

-- Team’s experience becomes your experience: once you hire a qualified team, you can use their advice and vision, find out potential challenges and pitfalls, etc.
+- An outsourcing team’s experience becomes your experience.
+Once you hire a qualified team, you can benefit from their advice and vision, discover potential challenges and pitfalls.

-If you are a newcomer in a software engineering industry, an outsourcing partner will enhance your awareness and support your ideas.
+If you’re new to the software engineering industry, an outsourcing partner will enhance your awareness of specific technology solutions and support your ideas.

-Tip from the Clockwise team: it may be hard to find a reliable partner.
-Thus, we have prepared information for you on how to find an engineering team and succeed.
+Tip from the Clockwise team: It may be hard to find a reliable partner.
+That’s why we’ve prepared information on how to succeed by choosing the right engineering team.

-When building a house, architects draw a sketch first.
-When working on your trucks app, you should represent it on a screen first.
-There are multiple programs like Figma for the prototype design.
-However, to save your time and efforts, delegate this task to the design team.
-In 5-10 workdays, design specialists create an app’s mock-up.
-Keeping all your requirements in mind, they provide an initial prototype, edit and improve it until it meets your expectations precisely.
+When designing a house, an architect first draws a sketch.
+When working on your trucking app, you should first represent it on a screen.
+There are multiple programs like Figma for designing prototypes.
+However, to save your time and efforts, you should delegate this task to a design team.
+In 5 to 10 workdays, design specialists provide an initial prototype by keeping all your requirements in mind.
+They keep improving it until it precisely meets your expectations.

-Take a note, that a prototype is not only about building a beautiful picture of your app.
-It is also about a profound business analysis for creating a handy, user-oriented product.
+Note that creating a prototype is not only about painting a beautiful picture of your app.
+It’s also about conducting profound business analysis in order to create a handy, user-oriented product.

-The significant thing is to create the list of must-have features for your MVP.
-They should be necessary and demanded – you’ll have an opportunity to add advanced features once MVP brings you investments.
-Below, we’ve collected some needed info about functionality for both sides of your platform’s users:
+Creating a list of must-have features for your MVP is significant for a proper start.
+You’ll have an opportunity to add advanced features once your MVP attracts investment.
+Below, we’ve collected some information about standard app functionality for both carriers and shippers: